 Jim and Milts – For an old school country-style breakfast (remember you are in the south now), this is the place.
 It is also the place if you spent too much money the night before.
 It is open for breakfast, lunch, and dinner.

 Maple Street Biscuit Company– A casual cafe serving melt in your mouth biscuits and sandwiches topped or smothered in gravy or syrup and southern sides.
-Breakfast and lunch (dinner on weekends).
+Breakfast and lunch (dinner on Saturdays).
 This being the south, you will want to naturally try their biscuits.
+Closed on Sundays

-The Egg – Very popular; no reservations.
+The Egg Cafe & Eatery – Very popular; no reservations.
 Open every day except Monday from 7 am to 2 pm.
+Also, open for brunch